 This is an advanced programme.
 Applicants who do not yet have a solid grounding in academic, professional or personal knowledge of these topics are requested to apply for our online winter programme, Introduction to Western Esotericism.
 Participants who have compelted the introductory winter programmes are prepared to register for this summer programme, and can immediately apply for it.

 |Academic dates:||Sunday 3 July - Thursday 21 July 2022*|

-|Housing dates:||4 July - 25 July 2020|
+|Housing dates:||Friday 1 July - Friday 22 July 2022*|

-|Who is this programme for?||For current university students (advanced Bachelors, Masters, Postgraduate) and professionals from any discipline.
+|Who is this programme for?||For current university students (advanced Bachelors, Masters, Postgraduate) and professionals from any discipline who already have a solid background in studying and thinking about these topics.
 A general interest in the humanities and social sciences and an open mind are necessary.|

 |Credits||6 ECTS, 3 weeks|